sbmagar13/my_portfolio/README.md

 # Deploy at heroku
 ```
 It's 100% ready to deploy at heroku container.
-Just fork the repository or make your own.
+Just fork the 'add-migrations' branch of this repository or make your own.
 Login your heroku account and make an app.
 In deploy method, select github. connect your repository and start deploy. that's it.
 ```